mayerrobert/jmurmel/murmel-langref.md

 ### format, format-locale

-format t writes a formatted string to stdout and returns nil. format's parameters work as java.lang.String.format().
+`format t` writes a formatted string to stdout and returns `nil`. format's parameters work as java.lang.String.format().

     (format t "a string: %s, a number: %g, a newline:%n" "The String" 3.14)

-format-locale works similar to format except it has an additional first string parameter that should be a locale, nil means use Java's default locale.
+`format-locale` works similar to format except it has an additional first string parameter that should be a locale, `nil` means use Java's default locale.

     (format-locale t
        "de-DE" "a string: %s, a number: %g, a newline:%n" "The String" 3.14)

-format nil and format-locale nil work similar to format and format-locale except they don't write to stdout but return the string
+`format nil` and `format-locale nil` work similar to `format` and `format-locale` except they don't write to stdout but return the string

     (format-locale nil